bq/drag-drop-grid/README.rst

 * You can set a fixed width and height for all the views in the grid.

+* Now you can customize your delete zone with other image, background and highlight color or background

 There is an example project, ExampleDragDropGrid, where you can see how can the library be used.